Kazuki Kozuka

-Kazuki Kozuka (小塚 和季, Kozuka Kazuki) is a Japanese footballer who plays for Kawasaki Frontale, as an attacking midfielder.
+Kazuki Kozuka (小塚 和季, Kozuka Kazuki) is a Japanese footballer who plays for Shimizu S-Pulse as an attacking midfielder.

 Club career

 Kozuka was born in Mitsuke, Niigata.
 He played junior football for Mitsuke FC and Nagaoka Junior Youth FC in the Hokushin'etsu Youth League while attending Mitsuke Minami Junior High School, before being offered a spot at Teikyo Nagaoka High School on a football scholarship.

 Kozuka joined Albirex Niigata as an apprentice professional in 2012.
 He turned full-time professional with Albirex at the start of the 2013 season and made his first-team debut against Tokushima Vortis in the first round of the Nabisco Cup.
 His first J. League appearance was in the 2–1 away win over Tokushima Vortis on 26 April 2014.

 On 8 July 2014, Kozuka joined Japan Football League side Renofa Yamaguchi on loan until December.
 He scored his first goal for Rnofa against Sony Sendai on 2 August.
 He became regular for Renofa, creating a strong attacking partnership with Kazuhito Kishida.
 Kozuka impressed at Renofa, and his loan deal was eventually extended to the end of the 2015 season.
 On 6 April 2015, in the 3–0 league victory at Fujieda, Kozuka scored a 60-yard goal from the halfway line.

+On 21 June 2024, he was traded with Peter Makrillos and moved to Seoul E-Land FC.